 This form is an opportunity for campus organizations to share their organization results for the academic year.
 Please provide detail for all questions.
-This form must be completed by the organization in order to be eligible for future funding or to maintain your status as a Recognized student organization.
+This form must be completed by the organization in order to be eligible for future funding or to maintain your status as a registered student organization.

-Name of Student Organizatio n: President's Name: Advisor's Name: Person Completing this Form: Email and Phone: Membership Please fill out the following in formation regarding ; membership and atta ch current membership roster.
-Is membership to this organiz zation open to all enr olled students? 🗆 Yes s □ No Current number of members: For the past academic year, i At the end of acader mic year: Number of new members Number of members or become inactive s have left Meetings Please fill out the following inj formation regarding ; your organization's m neetings.
-Were meetings held regularly? □ Yes □ No How often were m eetings held?
+Name of Student Organizatio n: President's Name: Advisor's Name: Person Completing this Form: Email and Phone: Membership Please fill out the following in formation regarding membership and d attach current membership roster.
+Is membership to this organiz ation open to all enrolled students? □ Yes □ No Current number of members: For the past academic year, i At the end of a ndicate: academic year: Number of new members Number of me or become inac mbers have left ctive Meetings C formation regarding your organizati on s meetings.
+Were meetings held regularly? □ Yes □ No How often were meetings held?
 Did the president preside over the meetings? □ Yes □ No If no, who led the meetings?
-Leadership Please fill out the following in formation regarding ς the leadership of you r organization.
-Did officers have executive board meetings? □ Yes □ No Officers completed full terms? □ Yes □ No If no, why did offic cers resign?
-Do you have an established officer transition plan? □ Yes □ No If yes, please descri ribe the plan:
+Leadership Please fill out the following in formation regarding the leadership o of your organization.
+Did officers have executive board meetings? □ Yes □ No Officers completed full terms? □ Yes □ No If no, why did officers resign?
+Do you have an established officer transition plan? ☐ Yes ☐ No If yes, please describe the plan: